graphql-python/graphene-sqlalchemy/docs/inheritance.rst

 Create interfaces from inheritance relationships
 ------------------------------------------------
-.. note:: If you're using `AsyncSession`, please check the chapter `Eager Loading & Using with AsyncSession`_.
+.. note:: If you're using `AsyncSession`, please check the section `Eager Loading & Using with AsyncSession`_.
 SQLAlchemy has excellent support for class inheritance hierarchies.
 These hierarchies can be represented in your GraphQL schema by means of interfaces_.
 Much like ObjectTypes, Interfaces in